 If you’re looking for a new way to exercise in isolation, or how to commute to work and avoid public transport, then it could be time to jump on a bike.
 Whether you’re buying a bicycle for the first time, dusting off that two-wheeled vehicle, or a long-time road-racer, here’s everything you need to know about the must-have apparel for cycling.

 Clothing made specifically for cycling will avoid an uncomfortable ride and can prevent injury, whether you are road racing, hitting a trail or just trying to get your heart rate up.
-And if fluoro yellow spandex or Lycra outfits aren’t for you, it’s time to discover why Merino wool clothing makes the best riding mate.
+And if traditional tight and bright or fluoro yellow outfits aren’t for you, it’s time to discover why Merino wool clothing makes the best riding mate.

 6 reasons why Merino wool is great for cycling